 Bruce performed the song 5 times and 3 times as a snippet:

-1976-05-13 - MUNICIPAL AUDITORIUM, NEW ORLEANS, LA
+1976-05-13 - MUNICIPAL AUDITORIUM, NEW ORLEANS

 A very rare performance of the Gary U.S. Bonds early 60’s classic “New Orleans” (incorrectly listed as “Mississippi Queen” by many sources).
 Maybe Bruce switched the usual ' quarter to three' Bonds' cover because it had something to with the location.

 1976-10-22 - THE HANGER, HAZLET, NJ

 Bruce played the song 1 time together with Gary U.S.Bonds.
 He played that night other Bonds songs like :